jessesquires/jessesquires.com/_posts/2014-12-08-introducing-jsqmessagesvc-6-0.md

 There are 4 data protocols for the model layer:

-1. `JSQMessageData`: defines methods for message data (text or media) and metadata (sender, date, etc.)
+1. `JSQMessageData`: defines methods for providing message data (text or media) and metadata (sender, date, etc.)
-2. `JSQMessageMediaData`: defines method for representing media as a `UIView`
+2. `JSQMessageMediaData`: defines methods for representing media as a `UIView`
-3. `JSQMessageAvatarImageDataSource`: defines methods for avatar images
+3. `JSQMessageAvatarImageDataSource`: defines methods for providing avatar images
-4. `JSQMessageBubbleImageDataSource`: defines methods for message bubble images
+4. `JSQMessageBubbleImageDataSource`: defines methods for providing message bubble images

-Together, these protocols define the complete interface through which the `JSQMessagesViewController` framework communicates with your data.
+Together, these protocols specify the comprehensive interface through which the `JSQMessagesViewController` framework communicates with your data.
 This means it does not matter how your data is structured or defined &mdash; you simply need to conform to the protocols by implementing their methods.
 This is very flexible and gives you the freedom to implement *your* model however *you* like.

 Finally, I want to mention that the library *does* provide concrete model classes for those who want to use them.
 This allows you to get started using this library more quickly, and also serves as an example for how to implement these protocols in your custom classes should you choose to do so.